CodinGame/advanced-python-features-playground/markdowns/article.md

-Python is full of awesome features and tricks, that make you feel "Wow!
+Python is full of awesome features and tricks, that make you think "Wow!
 Python is so cool!".

 We've done a selection of features we particularly like.
-We hope you'll learn something that will make you think "Neat!
+We hope you'll learn something that will make you say "Neat!
 I didn't know that".

 - Generators
 - Collections Module